daencel/FaceScan/README.md

 ```bash
 $ cd FaceScan/app
 ```
-!!!
-If you are using Windows, then go into your Anaconda (https://docs.conda.io/projects/conda/en/latest/index.html) environment and install torchvision with this command
+__If you are using Windows, then go into your [Anaconda](https://docs.conda.io/projects/conda/en/latest/index.html) environment and install torchvision with this command__
 ```bash
 $ conda install pytorch torchvision cpuonly -c pytorch-nightly -c defaults -c conda-forge
 ```